-FIG. 5: PCA results for the BCM at fixed J = 1.0, T = 1.0and sweeping Δ . (a) Relative variances obtained from the raw Blume-Capel configurations, with the horizontal axis indicating the corresponding component label. (b) Projection of the raw Blume-Capel configurations onto the plane of leading two principal components.
-The color bar on the right indicates Δ in units of J. (c) The normalized quantified first leading component as a function of Δ . (d) The quantified second leading component as a function Δ .
-Peaks provide estimates of the transition point Δ_c .
+FIG. 6.
+PCA results for the BCM at fixed J=1.0, T=0.4. (a) Relative variances. (b) Projection of the raw Blume-Capel configurations onto the plane of two leading principal components.
+The color bar on the right indicates Δ in units of J. (c) The normalized quantified first leading component as a function of Δ . (d) The quantified second leading component as a function of Δ .
+Peaks provide estimates of the transition value Δ_c .

-and finite size scaling, we can locate $\Delta_c \approx 1.70 \pm 0.01$ in the thermodynamic limit.
-This is close to the value $\Delta_c \approx 1.63$ at T = 1.0 reported in [53].
+The panels of Fig. 5 are very similar to that of the Ising model, Fig. 3.
+Using the peaks returned from Fig. 5(d) and finite-size scaling, we can locate $\Delta_c \approx 1.70 \pm 0.01$ in the thermodynamic limit.
+This is close to the value $\Delta_c \approx 1.63$ at T=1.0 reported in [53].
 Of course, to locate the critical point more accurately, one could refine the Δ range and add more samples at each temperature, much as improvements in critical values are obtained with conventional analysis.

-At fixed T = 0.4, the BCM undergoes a first order transition at $\Delta_c \approx 1.996$ [65].
+At fixed T=0.4, the BCM undergoes a first-order transition at $\Delta_c\approx 1.996$ [65].
 The corresponding PCA data are shown in Fig. 6.
-These first order phase transition results can be easily distinguished from those at the second order transition, which were seen in Figs. 3 (b), 5 (b) to spread out uniformly from the origin.
-In stark contrast, the scatter points in Fig. 6 (b) spread out mostly in the second principal component, and there are few intermediate points between two phases.
-The latter observation is of course expected from a first order transition.
-We see that, PCA clearly behaves differently across first and second order transitions.
+These first-order phase-transition results can be easily distinguished from those at the second-order transition, which were seen in Figs. 3(b) and 5(b) to spread out uniformly from the origin.
+In stark contrast, the scatter points in Fig. 6(b) spread out mostly in the second principal component, and there are few intermediate points between two phases.
+The latter observation is of course expected from a first-order transition.
+We see that PCA clearly behaves differently across first- and second-order transitions.